Swamp Thing (1982 film): Critical response

 Author John Kenneth Muir notes that Swamp Thing differs in many respects from Craven's usual work, in that Craven's intent was to show the major Hollywood studios that he could handle action, stunts and major stars.
-Craven substituted his usual focus on the problems of family and society for pure entertainment.
-Nevertheless, Muir points out, some of Craven's usual themes and images do appear in Swamp Thing.
+Craven's usual focus on the problems of family and society was substituted and downplayed in favor of pure entertainment.
+Nevertheless, Muir points out that some of Craven's usual themes and images do appear in Swamp Thing.
 For example, as in The Last House on the Left (1972), and The Hills Have Eyes (1977), Craven shows a close connection between the landscape and his characters.
-The film was adapted in comic form as Swamp Thing Annual #1.

 PopMatters journalist J.C.
 Maçek III wrote: "As much fun as this film can be (and it often is), it's equally often difficult to ignore that Swamp Thing ultimately is, at core, a rubber-suit monster movie".

 DVD Talk rated the film as 3 stars of 5 stars as "Recommended".

 Other media

+Comic book adaptation

+The film was adapted in comic form as Swamp Thing Annual #1.
+The adaptation was written by Bruce Jones and illustrated by Mark Texeira and Tony DeZuniga.